NMDA receptor: Clinical significance

+NMDAR dysfunction leads to several diseases.
+Mutations in Grin genes coding for NMDAR subunits result in GRIN disorders, a group of neurodevelopmental disorders characterised by developmental delay, intellectual disability, and epileptic seizures.
+Aberrant NMDAR activation may be a cause of cochlear tinnitus, so cochlear NMDARs are a target of research to find pharmacological solutions to treat tinnitus.
+NMDARs are also associated with a rare autoimmune disease, anti-NMDA receptor encephalitis (also known as NMDAR encephalitis), that usually occurs due to cross-reactivity of antibodies produced by the immune system against ectopic brain tissues, such as those found in teratoma.
+These are known as anti-glutamate receptor antibodies.

-NMDAR-targeted compounds, including ketamine, esketamine (JNJ-54135419), rapastinel (GLYX-13), apimostinel (NRX-1074), zelquistinel (AGN-241751), 4-chlorokynurenine (AV-101), and rislenemdaz (CERC-301, MK-0657), are under development for the treatment of mood disorders, including major depressive disorder and treatment-resistant depression.
+NMDAR-targeting compounds are under investigation for the treatment of mood disorders.
+For example, ketamine, esketamine (JNJ-54135419), rapastinel (GLYX-13), apimostinel (NRX-1074), zelquistinel (AGN-241751), 4-chlorokynurenine (AV-101), and rislenemdaz (CERC-301, MK-0657), are under development for the treatment of mood disorders including major depressive disorder and treatment-resistant depression.
 In addition, ketamine is already employed for this purpose as an off-label therapy in some clinics.

-Research suggests that tianeptine produces antidepressant effects through indirect alteration and inhibition of glutamate receptor activity and release of BDNF, in turn affecting neural plasticity.
+Research also suggests that tianeptine produces antidepressant effects, through indirect alteration and inhibition of glutamate receptor activity and release of BDNF, in turn affecting neural plasticity.
 Tianeptine also acts on the NMDA and AMPA receptors.
 In animal models, tianeptine inhibits the pathological stress-induced changes in glutamatergic neurotransmission in the amygdala and hippocampus.